Login to Complete an Application or to Access Judging Panel

 Welcome to the 2020 Gates Grubstake Award Program

 The Gates Center for Regenerative Medicine and CU Innovations are pleased to announce the Gates Grubstake Fund focused on accelerating basic, clinical, and translational research related to the field of regenerative medicine.

-- Treatments (e.g. biologics, small molecules, cell therapies)
+- Treatments (e.g. biologics, small molecules, gene and cell therapies)

 - Diagnostics, platforms and research tools (e.g. biomaterials, scaffolds, therapeutic targets, cell expansion methods)

 - Devices (e.g. drug delivery, implants, restoration)

 - Cell biology and tissue engineering

 Investigators are encouraged to apply if their programs fall within or even adjacent to these fields.

 Interested investigators affiliated with the University of Colorado, Children’s Hospital Colorado, and the UCHealth System are encouraged to submit an application.
 Multiple awards will be granted, the funding limit is $350,000 per award.